 PWWS Annual and Membership Meeting, Monday, September 15, 7:30 p.m., Bethel Lutheran Church, Manassas, Va.
-Election of Officers and Program "Ornamental Native Grasses" with Helen Hamilton include discussions of common local grasses, how to identify them, and suitable growing conditions.
+Election of Officers and Program "Ornamental Native Grasses" with Helen Hamilton meeting this coming Monday evening.
+Native grasses are important components of wildflower meadows with their tall stems and feathery seedheads furnishing contrast to the home garden.
+The talk will include discussions of common local grasses, how to identify them, and suitable growing conditions.